 - Nonce (a random number that can be used only once)

 In banks, as we know, the transactions are fairly private because banks do not need to divulge the information to anyone else.
 Banks themselves verify transactions and are the ‘trust’ authority.
-However, in case of Bitcoin the transactions are announced publicly to the network.
+However, in the case of Bitcoin, the transactions are announced publicly to the network.

-Even in that case the privacy can be maintained if the public key is kept anonymous.
+Even in that case, privacy can be maintained if the public key is kept anonymous.
 In that way, even though anyone can see the transaction, they cannot link it back to any person.
-The paper says, this is similar to looking at transactions in the stock exchange – i.e. you can see the buy and sell transactions happening, but you don’t really know who exactly is buying or selling those shares.
+The paper says this is similar to looking at transactions in the stock exchange – i.e. you can see the buy and sell transactions happening, but you don’t really know who exactly is buying or selling those shares.

 The bitcoin whitepaper acknowledges the risk that if the public key is linked back to an owner, it is also possible to track the owner’s other transactions.

-The paper demonstrates some calculation using Binomial Random Walk on why it is highly improbable that an attacker node can manipulate a blockchain.
-If interested in detailed explanation, please read the section 11. in the bitcoin whitepaper here: “Bitcoin: A Peer-toPeer Electronic Cash System”.
+The paper demonstrates some calculations using Binomial Random Walk on why it is highly improbable that an attacker node can manipulate a blockchain.
+If interested in a detailed explanation, please read section 11. in the bitcoin whitepaper here: “Bitcoin: A Peer-to-Peer Electronic Cash System”.